kackey0-1/ml_handson/01_docs/blogs/cloud_resources/storages/ebs.md

 - Creating EBS volume from snapshot
 - Sharing a snapshot with another AWS account

+Note: you cannot share a snapshot with another AWS account

 ### Snapshot Lifecycle
 You can use Amazon Data Lifecycle Manager(Amazon DLM) to automate the creation, retention, and deletion of snapshots to back up EBS volume